 Taurine, Choline Chloride, Niacin Supplement, Vitamin E Supplement, Calcium Pantothenate, Thiamine Mononitrate, Riboflavin Supplement, Pyridoxine Hydrochloride, Vitamin A Supplement, Biotin, Vitamin B12 Supplement, Folic Acid, Vitamin D3 Supplement Minerals – Potassium Chloride, Tetrasodium Pyrophosphate, Calcium Carbonate, Iron Proteinate, Zinc Proteinate, Sodium Selenite, Manganese Proteinate, Copper Proteinate, Calcium Iodate

-The label says the food contains rabbit and lamb and rabbit and lamb meat are the #1, #2 and #3 ingredient.
+The label says the food contains rabbit and lamb and rabbit and lamb meat are the #1, #2 and #3 ingredients.

 Lecithin is made of phosphoric acid, choline, fatty acids, glycerol, glycolipids and triglycerids.
 It’s used as a natural emulsifier in foods.